Connect with us

 Spear Phishing: The aims of spear phishing are often more targeted and severe.
 Intruders may be aiming for sensitive corporate data, financial information, or even access to certain systems.
 Executives, CFOs, and anybody else with access to sensitive information are common targets.

 Phishing: When it comes to phishing, the goals are more generalized and typically involve gathering various types of information from a large audience.
-Criminals may be on the lookout for sensitive information, such as login passwords, financial details, or personal details, that they may use for financial gain or launch more attacks.
+Criminals may actively search for sensitive information, including login passwords, financial details, or personal details, which they could exploit for financial gain or to initiate additional attacks.

 Prevention